dimforge/ncollide/book/README.md

 ## How do we test ncollide?
 **ncollide** does not have a lot of unit tests.
 But that does not mean it is not tested at all!
-In the contrary, everything is thoroughly tested in _real-life_ situations using three other rust projects:
+In the contrary, everything is thoroughly tested in _real-life_ situations using three other Rust projects:

 1. [nphysics](http://nphysics-dev.org) − a 2d and 3d physics engine.
 It relies
    a lot on collision detection.
 It has at least one example using each